When Actions Go Off-Task: Detecting and Correcting Misaligned Actions in Computer-Use Agents: Details of

 \subsection{Trajectory Synthesis without Attacks}

-In addition to externally induced misalignment, CUAs may also exhibit intrinsically arising misaligned actions in benign environments, due to erroneous reasoning, grounding failures, or misinterpretation of task boundaries.
-However, such failures occur infrequently during standard benign execution and exhibit a long-tail distribution, making them difficult to collect at scale through unconstrained execution.
+In addition to externally induced misalignment, CUAs may also exhibit internally arising misaligned actions without external attacks, due to erroneous reasoning, grounding failures, or misinterpretation of task boundaries.
+However, such failures occur infrequently during standard benign execution and are highly imbalanced.
+Empirically, we identify \num{158} internally arising misaligned actions from trajectories collected on existing benchmarks (Appendix~\ref{app:collection_detail}), and Harmful Unintended Behavior actions account for only one-sixth of them.
+This long-tail distribution makes it difficult to collect them at scale and obtain sufficient coverage of these intrinsic failures through unconstrained execution.

 To systematically capture these intrinsic failures while preserving realistic interaction patterns, we design a controlled trajectory synthesis procedure.
 We synthesize such trajectories by injecting benign task trajectories with unintended subgoals, subtle but harmful actions that deviate from user intent while still completing the task.

 We begin by collecting benign trajectories on OSWorld~\citep{xie2024osworld} tasks using capable CUAs (i.e., OpenAI CUA~\citep{operator} and Claude Sonnet 4.5 with Computer Use~\citep{claude_4.5}).

 \textbf{Unintended subgoal generation.} We define a set of \emph{unintended subgoal primitives} (\autoref{tab:primitives}), which serve as abstract templates for plausible but undesired objectives that an agent might mistakenly pursue in high-risk OS environments.
 Each primitive represents a class of harmful behavior, such as \textit{Delete File}, \textit{Modify File Permissions}, \textit{Modify System Configuration}.
 Importantly, the primitives do not prescribe specific actions; they describe only the unintended objective, and are instantiated into concrete subgoals only after being grounded in a specific task context and environment state.